ericwindmill/ericwindmill.com/README.md

 Right now at work I'm building a mobile app using Flutter.
 Flutter is a mobile framework from Google that makes heavy use of Material Design.
 You'll see a lot of that in v5.0 (current) of my portfolio.
 Other than that, I tried to go for bare-bones, whitespace, to-the-point design (with a few little quirks).

-Current as of November 2017.
+Current as of March 2018.